 You can achieve chroma keying (i.e. take a video that contains a green screen and fill the green parts with a different video or image) by using Clipchamp's green screen effect.
-It is available in the effects tab on the property panel.
-Read on to learn more about how to add a green screen effect to your video.
+It is available in the Effects tab on the property panel of the video editor.

 How to add a green screen effect